 Does your parent ever give you the silent treatment?

-Do they do it whenever there’s been an argument or disagreement, which means that instead of talking things through, clearing the air, reaching a compromise, or apologizing, they stop talking to you for a few hours, days or even months?
+So instead of talking things through, clearing the air, reaching a compromise, or apologizing, they stop talking to you for a few hours, days or even months?

 If you answered yes to these questions you might think it’s just something odd that happens in your family from time to time.